GetTerminus/terminus-oss/CONTRIBUTING.md

   feature branch to ensure clear, concise commits)
 - Push your branch to GitHub:
     - `git push my-fork 312-my-fix-branch`
-- In GitHub, send a pull request to `terminus-oss:master`.
+- In GitHub, send a pull request to `terminus-oss:release`.
 - If we suggest changes then:
   - Make the required updates.
   - Re-run all test suites to ensure tests are still passing.
   - Re-run all linters.
   - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):
-      1. `git rebase master -i`
+    1.   `git rebase release -i`
       1. `git push -f`

 That's it!
 Thank you for your contribution! :pray: